 Can a civilization that evolves more and more around market activity, more and more around the buying and selling of commodities, expand the scope of freedom and democracy?
 Can we simply bear witness to its slow decay and doom–a painful denouement prefigured already in many poor black and brown communities and rapidly embracing all of us?
 These haunting questions remain unanswered yet the challenge they pose must not remain unmet.
 The new cultural politics of difference tries to confront these enormous and urgent challenges.
-It will require all the imagination, intelligence, courage, sacrifice, care and laughter we can muster."
+It will require all the imagination, intelligence, courage, sacrifice, care and laughter we can muster.

-–Cornel West, "Keeping Faith: Philosophy and race in America," pg.
+– Keeping Faith: Philosophy and Race in America by Cornel West, pg.
 31